 If you didn’t have your head on straight while choosing your uni preferences, we’ve got good news: it’s ok to change your mind, and changing preferences at this stage could mean studying your perfect degree.

 You listed them out of order

 If you listed your university choices by rank, alphabetical order, proximity to your house, or anything other than in order of favourites, you’re doing it wrong.

 You’ll receive one university offer per round in the order of your preferences, so it’s essential to get this right.
-Misordering your preferences might mean missing out on your dream course if everyone else has accepted their offer by the time the offer gets to you.
+Listing your preferences out of order might mean missing out on your dream course – if everyone else has accepted their offer by the time the offer gets to you.